-Revenue considered the core point underlying the guidance on seasonal events is that all staff are obtaining the same type of benefit.
+Revenue considered the core point underlying the guidance on seasonal events is that all staff are obtaining that the same type of benefit.
 The fact that the Christmas party is held at a number of venues due to staff numbers/location is immaterial.
 This is distinct from a situation where only a select number of staff are invited to an event.

 Practitioners also highlighted the necessity to provide working lunches to staff, where staff are required to work over lunchtime on occasion.
 This would not be perceived by staff as a benefit, yet Revenue is challenging the tax treatment in audits.
 Similarly, bringing a staff member out for a coffee to diffuse a difficult work situation would not be considered a benefit.
 However, given the focus of Revenue auditors on these types of expenses and inconsistencies arising, it is difficult for practitioners to provide advice to businesses on these topics.
-Further guidance is needed to address the current uncertainty on the rules governing these types of expenses.
+Practitioners consider further guidance is needed to address the current uncertainty on the rules governing these types of expenses.

 In addition, clarity on paying the tax where an expense is a taxable benefit is also needed.
 For example, whether an adjustment to salary is required (which may impact employee salary expectations) or paid via the section 985B TCA 1997 (as a minor and irregular benefit).
-Revenue will consider the issues raised regarding the provision of further guidance.